Iso5786/cgimeteorjsworkshop/README.md

-This is exercise 1, in each file you will find comments which describes what needs to be done:
+This is exercise 2, in each file you will find comments which describes what needs to be done:

-Part 1: open file \client\templates\posts\post_item.html
+Part 1: open file ..
-Part 2: open file \lib\collections\posts.js
+Part 2: open file ..
-Part 3: open file \server\fixtures.js
+Part 3: open file ..

-After finishing, execute meteor via cmd.